Bruce Norris (playwright): Career

 The Unmentionables ran at Steppenwolf Downstairs Theatre from June 29 to August 27, 2006, directed by Anna D. Shapiro.
 The play takes place in Africa.
 The play was produced at Yale Repertory Theater in May 2007, also directed by Shapiro.
 Charles Isherwood, in his review in The New York Times, called it an "acidic satire of bourgeois venality and hypocrisy."

 A Parallelogram was produced at Steppenwolf Downstairs Theatre from July 1 through August 29, 2010, directed by Anna D. Shapiro.
 The cast featured Marylouise Burke, Tim Bickel, Kate Arrington and Tom Irwin.
 In an article for Steppenwolf, Marti Lyons writes about the theme of the play: "what do we do after we know the truth about ourselves?
 If we rid ourselves of all self-deception, how well can we function in the world?
 Is some self-protective illusion useful?"
 A Parallelogram opened Off-Broadway at Second Stage Theatre's Tony Kiser Theatre on August 2, 2017.
 Directed by Michael Grief, the cast features Celia Keenan-Bolger, Anita Gillette, Stephen Kunken and Juan Castano.

 Domesticated had its world premiere Off-Broadway at the Lincoln Center Mitzi E. Newhouse Theater, running from October 10, 2013 (previews) to January 5, 2014.
 Directed by Anna D. Shapiro, the cast starred Laurie Metcalf and Jeff Goldblum.
 The play was commissioned by Lincoln Center Theater, and involves a political couple following a public embarrassment.

 His play The Qualms premiered Off-Broadway at Playwrights Horizons, running from May 22 to July 12, 2015.
 Directed by Pam MacKinnon, the cast featured Donna Lynne Champlin, Noah Emmerich and Kate Arrington.
 The play was initially produced at Steppenwolf Theater in July and August 2014, also directed by MacKinnon.

-Norris' new adaptation of Bertolt Brecht's satyrical play The Resistible Rise of Arturo Ui was premiered in London at the Donmar Warehouse in 2017.
+Norris's new adaptation of Bertolt Brecht's satyrical play The Resistible Rise of Arturo Ui was premiered in London at the Donmar Warehouse in 2017.
 The play is set in the 1930s, and based on Adolf Hitler's rise to power, and also on the career of the Chicago gangster, Al Capone.
 It was simultaneously published in book form by Methuen Drama.

 His play, The Low Road, was commissioned by London’s Royal Court Theatre, where it premiered in 2013.
 It premiered Off-Broadway at the Public Theater on February 13, 2018.
 Directed by Michael Grief, it featured Tessa Albertson, Max Baker, Kevin Chamberlin, Daniel Davis, Crystal A. Dickinson, Gopal Divan, Harriet Harris, Jack Hatcher, Chukwudi Iwuji, Johnny Newcomb, Chris Perfetti, Susannah Perkins, Richard Poe, Dave Quay, Aaron Ray, Joseph Soeder, and Danny Wolohan.
 The play is described as a "historical parable that lampoons the eighteenth-century roots of free-market capitalism".
 Norris has referred to it as "a parody of a Henry Fielding novel, charting a young man' progress in life".